sushantkapare-dev/AWS_Devops_Zero_to_Hero/Maven/Q set1.md

 The specific meaning of "POM" depends on the context in which it is used, so it's essential to consider the context to determine its intended interpretation.

+## In mvn is it achivable to not stored in .m2 folder and stroe in some other folder?

+## what is GAVS in maven?

+##